 Changes of schedules should be complete during the first ten (10) days of each semester.
-A student is not permitted to drop any subject or make a class change without permission of the Guidance Office and parent/guardian written approval.
+A student is not permitted to drop any subject or make a class change without permission of the school administration and parent/guardian written approval.